 “Doubling-Up” On Winners

 The standard Martingale system closes winners and doubles exposure on losing trades.
-If you’re not familiar with this strategy, I wrote about it last week here on Forexop.
+If you’re not familiar with this strategy, see this other article here on Forexop.
 While it has some highly desirable properties, the downside with it is that it can cause losses to run up exponentially.

 The reverse Martingale, as I’m going to describe now does the exact opposite.
 It closes losing trades, and doubles winners.
 The idea being to cut losses quickly and let profits run.